nophead/NopSCADlib/readme.md

 This is to prevent the global BOM page becoming too wide in large projects by having it include just the major assemblies.

 The example below shows how to define a vitamin and incorporate it into an assembly with sub-assemblies and make an exploded view.
-The resulting flat BOM is shown but heirachical BOMs are also generated for real projects.
+The resulting flat BOM is shown but hierarchical BOMs are also generated for real projects.

 If the code to make an STL or DXF is made a child of the `stl()` or `dxf()` module then the STL or DXF will be used in the assembly views generated by `views.py` instead of generating it with code.